German Cases

 Wen?
 Was?

-The German cases such as Nominative, Genitive, Dative, Accusative have a very important role in German, therefore they need very special attention.
+The German cases such as Nominative, Genitive, Dative, Accusative have a very important role in German.
 Once you're done with German Cases, you might want to check the rest of our German lessons here: Learn German.
 Don't forget to bookmark this page.